4 Steps to De-Escalate and Resolve any Customer Conflict

 Fortunately, with practice, effective conflict-resolving behaviors are easy to execute.
-The next time you come across a frustrated customer, commit to using the AURA method to resolve your conflict.
-You might find yourself winning a satisfied customer.
-Agree Understand Recommend Alternative Affirm Plan of Action
+The next time you come across a frustrated customer, commit to using the AURA method to resolve your conflict: Agree, Understand, Recommend Alternative, Affirm Plan of Action.

 “Agree with thine adversary quickly.” -Matthew, 5:25